Pitfalls in Machine Learning Research: Reexamining the Development Cycle: Evaluating the Model

-\textit{Learning Datasets.} An age old problem in machine learning is the ability of an algorithm to learn a dataset at training time, instead of a function to solve an intended problem.
-Folk wisdom has been passed down to several generations of machine learning researchers in the form of the apocryphal story of the military neural network meant to detect tanks in images, which ended up learning the time of day from the background \citep{gwern}.
-Allegedly, it just so happened that tanks only appeared under low-light conditions in the dataset, making it appear that the tank detector was working as expected.
-While this exact experiment likely never happened, it has some basis in reality.
-The ability of algorithms to learn spurious correlations in a dataset leads to illusory effects that confirm an experimenter's hypothesis.
+\textit{Failing to Compare to Null Models.} Not all accuracies are created equal.
+On some tasks, e.g., malware detection, getting to 90\% accuracy is trivial while on others, e.g., predicting the outbreak of war, it would be world-changing.
+While this fact is well-known to researchers, it is not sufficiently respected by them.

-A real example of this problem is the recent ``Criminality from Face'' research where deep learning was reported to be able to determine whether or not somebody is a criminal based on a photo of their face \citep{wu2016automated,hashemi2020criminal}. \citet{bowyer2020criminality} demonstrated that accurate results can be achieved for this task because of the organization of the datasets used: mugshot photos from government data sources are labeled ``criminal'' and ordinary public photos crawled from the web are labeled ``non-criminal.''
-Given the large mismatch in visual appearance between these two sets, it's possible to be misled by the assigned labels.
+A recent example of this is ``Criminality from Face'' research, where deep learning was reported to be able to determine whether or not somebody is a criminal based on a photo of their face \citep{wu2016automated,hashemi2020criminal}. \citet{bowyer2020criminality} demonstrated that accurate results can be achieved for this task because of the organization of the datasets used: mugshot photos from government data sources are labeled ``criminal'' and ordinary public photos crawled from the web are labeled ``non-criminal.''
+The authors found that the results were completely explained by dataset classification.
 In the now classic paper an ``Unbiased Look at Dataset Bias,'' \citet{torralba2011unbiased} warned about this very problem.
 That paper has largely been remembered for kicking off the study of individual biases within computer vision datasets, but it made a more important observation about datasets as self-contained worlds: they possess a certain visual style at a global-level, which can easily be learned.
 If an experimenter is labeling the datasets to suit their needs, either intentionally or unintentionally, this observation can be exploited.